 The President delegates responsibility for implementation of a Stanislaus State Records/Information Retention program as follows:

 - Each Vice President is to ensure compliance with this policy in their respective organizations;

 - The Associate Vice President for Information Technology is responsible for compliance with this policy as it pertains to electronic communication and information stored digitally; See Records/Information Retention Program Guidelines for operational details.

-- The Vice President of Business & Finance is to identify a Records Retention Officer and establish the practices to implement and sustain the CSU Stanislaus Records/Information Retention program.
+- The Vice President of Business & Finance is to identify a Records Retention Officer and establish the practices to implement and sustain the Stanislaus State Records/Information Retention program.

 Records/Information Retention Program Structure